colonelwatch/ESP32-fluid-simulation/README.md

 ## Running

-⚠️ **Disclaimer!** ⚠️ This project crashes when compiled with older versions of the ESP32 Arduino core (for example v2.0.11, see issue #1).
-Update to the latest version in the Arduino library boards manager before compiling.
+⚠️ **Disclaimer!** ⚠️ This project crashes when compiled with older versions of the ESP32 Arduino core (for example v2.0.11, see issue #1) and fails to compile with versions v3.0.0 and newer.
+Update to v2.0.17 in the Arduino library boards manager before compiling.

 This project is built in Arduino, and the only dependencies are [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) (this requires a custom `User_Setup.h` first, see the monorepo for one working example) and [XPT2046_Touchscreen](https://github.com/PaulStoffregen/XPT2046_Touchscreen).
 Vendors for the CYD can be found through the monorepo.
 There is also code that will run the same fluid simulation on a PC.
 Navigate to the repo directory then call: